 There are all sorts of nests in the animal kingdom, but not many are marked by bird poop (as weird as that may sound at first), but such is the case with the Galapagos blue-footed booby!
 Because this bird species choose not to build its nest on top of trees and branches – which birds usually do – it must instead find a way to mark its territory while still being able to recognize its young.
 It might be due to the lack of tall trees growing along the archipelago’s coastline, but the blue-footed booby always opts for a flat piece of terrain on which to lay its eggs., and this is where the interesting part comes in!
 Because blue-footed boobies don’t have a good sense of smell, they resort to their eyesight instead.
 Once the adult blue-footed booby finds a proper place on which to “build” (more like draw) its nest, it stands on that spot all day turning on its own axis and pooping as it pivots.
 The white guano creates an almost perfect circumference that marks the nest’s territory.
 The future eggs will eventually hatch within the “guano ring,” making it possible for parents to identify their respective “nest” and hatchlings whenever they come back from hunting for food.

 A little harder to spot than their less furry cousins, Galapagos fur seals are known to be late bloomers.
 It’s towards the end of the month of September that female Galapagos fur seals start giving birth to cute and fuzzy fur seal pups.
 It’s during this time – when temperatures are still cool, and waters have a higher amount of nutrients – that fur seal pups come into the world during a time when there is more food for their mothers.
 Unlike others from their same species that nurse for weeks or months, these animal mothers in Galapagos have been seen nursing anywhere between one and two years, sometimes even longer!
 They have the longest nursing period of any pinniped!
-If you want to see these tenacious mothers and their pups, make sure to visit the islands of Isabela, Fernandina or Santiago, which are included on the itineraries of Western Galapagos and Northern Galapagos, respectively.
+If you want to see these tenacious mothers and their pups, make sure to visit the islands of Isabela, Fernandina, or Santiago.
 You’ll find them on the rocky coastlines, hanging out under the shade!

 Given that they oscillate between pup and ocean rather frequently, mother sea lions have devised a fascinating and near-communal way of looking after their young: sea lion pup nurseries!
 That’s right, sea lion mothers will often choose to leave their pups in tidal lagoons that are free from predators when they go out fishing!
 This means that pups are free to play around with other pups while the mothers are out hunting!